GNOME/adwaita-fonts/.gitlab/issue_templates/default.md

 You can report issues at the corresponding issue trackers:

 - Adwaita Sans (a variation of Inter) at https://github.com/rsms/inter/issues
-- Adwaita Mono (the Menlo Style of Iosevka) at https://github.com/be5invis/Iosevka/issues -->
+- Adwaita Mono (Iosevka customized to match Inter) at https://github.com/be5invis/Iosevka/issues -->